d-morrison/IntroStatActivities/_book/12-A17-inference-1ofeach-simulation.md

 * Difference in means

-To review these concepts, see Section 6.3 in the textbook.
+To review these concepts, see Chapter 21 in the textbook.

 ### Behavior and Performance